DhirendraKharwar/MedicalClc/README.md

 # MedicalClc
-Medical medicine counted and find, is medicine available or not
+Medical:  medicine price counted and find, is medicine available or not and what is the price of the medicine